Turkey, UAE sign cooperation agreements to restore relations - ExBulletin

 Turkey, UAE sign cooperation agreements to restore relations

-ANKARA, Turkey (AP) – Turkish President Recep Tayyip Erdogan and the powerful Crown Prince of Abu Dhabi oversaw the signing of several investment and cooperation agreements on Wednesday, as Turkey and the United Arab Emirates attempt to restore their relationships and strengthen their economic relationships.
+Ankara: Turkish President Recep Tayyip Erdogan and the powerful Crown Prince of Abu Dhabi oversaw the signing of several investment and cooperation agreements on Wednesday, as Turkey and the United Arab Emirates seek to restore relations and strengthen economic ties .

 The Crown Prince was greeted at the Turkish Presidential Complex in Ankara in a ceremony that included a 21-gun salute.